haoliangsky1/stat159-fall2016-proj3/code/README.md

 * *session-info-script.R* prints the session information and environment for this project, including all R packages used for this project.

 * *shinyApp-script.R* generates the shinyApp for this project.

+The *shinyApp*/ subdirectory contains:

+* *app* is the central script for generating the Shiny App.
+It defines the UI for the application and utilizes the helper functions (described below) to return a list of recommended colleges.

+* *calculateScores* is a helper function that calculates the scores for colleges based on predictors as noted in commented code.
+This script determines the weights for the various predictors.

+* *makeRankingTable* is a helper function that creates a table with relevant information to display for the recommended schools.

+* *plotGeo*